Tech-at-DU/ACS-1320-JavaScript-Foundations/assessment/README.md

 # Assessment

-These challenges are a tool to measure the skills you developed this term.
+These challenges are meant measure the skills you developed this term.

 Your goal is to make a project with React, load data from a JSON file, create and display components, use state, and use Array.map to create a collection of components.